theupdateframework/taps/tap7.md

 tests](https://github.com/theupdateframework/tuf/tree/6fde6222c9c6abf905ef4a56cf56fe35c4a85e14/tests)
-that verify correct behavior, such as updating metadata in the expected order and blocking known updater attacks, these unit tests only work within the parameters of the reference implementation.
-It is important that conformance testing work across different languages and platforms.
-To achieve this aim, this specification endorses a single official tool, compatible with any implementation, and presents guidelines for using such a tool to establish a protocol for conformance testing.
+that verify correct behavior, such as updating metadata in the expected order and blocking known updater attacks, these unit tests only work within the parameters of the reference implementation, which is problematic due to the diversity of TUF implementations.

+To achieve the goal of testing diverse TUF implementations, this specification describes the design of a common testing tool for TUF compliance.
+The goals are to interoperate with implementations in diverse languages and environments, while having a low burden on TUF implementers to the tool in their environment.

 # Motivation